 Reading the textbook every day helps you understand what we discuss in class.
 It also helps clarify the material by giving examples which you can study at your own pace.
+Additional handouts provided via my website serve to clarify some of the material in the textbook and lectures.
+NOTE: These handouts may not be uploaded to Canvas.

 - Reading a math textbook properly means understanding all the terminology used in the book, and working out the given examples yourself and checking if you are able to get the same results as in the book. - You are expected to read the sections of the textbook every day, before the corresponding lecture.
 You may not understand everything the first time you read it, but it will help you be more comfortable with the language used in class, and make it easier for you to focus during lecture.
-It will also give you a chance to prepare your questions to ask in class. - Some concepts are presented differently in the textbook than in lecture, in ways which you may find more in line with your learning style. - Some explanations are given in more detail in the textbook than in lecture.
-I will say things in lecture which I might not write on the board you will find most of those "missing" notes in the textbook. - Examples, definitions and theorems from the textbook will appear on tests. - I believe that reading the textbook daily accounts for about 20% of your learning in a math class.
+It will also give you a chance to prepare your questions to ask in class.

+- Some concepts are presented differently in the textbook than in lecture, in ways which you may find more in line with your learning style. - Some explanations are given in more detail in the textbook than in lecture.
+I will say things in lecture which I might not write you will find most of those "missing" notes in the textbook. - I believe that reading the textbook daily accounts for about 20% of your learning in a math class.
 If you do not read the textbook each day, you should not expect to score higher than a C, and you may likely score worse.